kkots/ggxrd_hitbox_overlay_2211/README.md

 - Jam Bao Saishinshou: The white box shows the vertical range where the opponent's origin point be upon the hit connecting in order to be vacuumed by the attack.

+- Haehyun Enlightened 3000 Palm Strike: The giant circle shows where the opponent's center of body point has to be in order to be vacuumed.
+The center of body points of both players are shown and a line connecting them is shown as a guide for what exact distance is being measured by the game.

 ### Outlines lie within their boxes/on the edge

 If a box's outline is thick, it lies within that box's bounds, meaning that two boxes intersect if either their fills or outlines touch or both.
 This is relevant for throwboxes too.